MicrosoftDocs/ATADocs/ATADocs/DeployUse/install-ata-step4.md

     |Installation Path|This is the location where the ATA Gateway will be installed.
 By default this is  %programfiles%\Microsoft Advanced Threat Analytics\Gateway|Leave the default value|
     |Gateway Service SSL Certificate|This is the certificate that will be used by the ATA Gateway.|Use a self-signed certificate for lab environments only.|
     |Gateway Registration|Enter the Username and Password of the ATA administrator.|For the ATA Gateway to register with the ATA Center, enter the user name and password of the user who installed the ATA Center.
 This user must be a member of one of the following local groups on the ATA Center.<br /><br />-   Administrators<br />-   Microsoft Advanced Threat Analytics Administrators **Note:** These credentials are used only for registration and are not stored in ATA.|

+5. Click **Install**.
 The following components are installed and configured during the installation of the ATA Gateway:

     -   KB 3047154 (for Windows Server 2012 R2 only)